 Bishop Wordsworth’s School was founded in 1890 by John Wordsworth, Bishop of Salisbury.
 When he established the school his intention was that it should offer a high quality education to boys within the confines of the Cathedral Close.

-Since then the school has grown and there are now over 970 11-18 year old boys on roll and from September 2020 the Sixth Form will be becoming co-educational, but the school has remained true to its founder’s traditions by following three basic aims:
+Since then the school has grown and there are now over 1000 11-18 year old boys on roll and from September 2020 the Sixth Form became co-educational, but the school has remained true to its founder’s traditions by following three basic aims:

 - To encourage all our pupils to develop their potential to the full by setting themselves the highest standards of excellence and achievement;